Center-right, the electoral program in 15 points. Affaritaliani.it exclusive

 3. Institutional reforms.
 Direct election of the President of the Republic, regional autonomy with the implementation of Article 116 of the Constitution guaranteeing the principle of equalization.
 Justice reform with three guidelines: due process, reform of the CSM and separation of careers.

 4. Tax.
 Flat Tax for VAT numbers currently valid up to 65 thousand euros in turnover will be expanded up to 100 thousand euros.
-Incremental Flat Tax with an average of three years and, in perspective, extension of the Flat Tax to families and businesses to be verified during the term (no percentages are indicated for the possible rate).
+Incremental Flat Tax with an average of three years and, in perspective, extension of the Flat Tax to households and businesses to be verified during the term (no percentages are indicated for any rate).

 5. Family and birth rate.
 Support for the birth rate and family policies.